isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

       <input type="checkbox" id="sales">
       <label class="tab-label" for="sales">Check for Upcoming HDB Sales Launches</label>
       <div class="tab-content">
-      <p>To buy a new flat from HDB, you need to apply during a sales launch. <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches/bto-sbf-open-booking?anchor=upcomingBTO">Check upcoming HDB sales launches</a> and stay updated with <a target="_blank" href="http://services2.hdb.gov.sg/webapp/BF08CESS/Index.jsp">SMS updates</a></p>
+      <p>To buy a new flat from HDB, you need to apply during a sales launch.
+Check <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches/bto-sbf-open-booking?anchor=upcomingBTO">upcoming HDB sales launches</a> and stay updated with <a target="_blank" href="http://services2.hdb.gov.sg/webapp/BF08CESS/Index.jsp">SMS updates</a></p>
     </div>
   </div>
   <div class="tab">
       <input type="checkbox" id="priority">
       <label class="tab-label" for="priority">HDB Priority Schemes</label>
       <div class="tab-content">
-    <p>By applying through <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes">HDB Priority Schemes</a>, your chances could be improved in getting a balloted number to book an HDB flat.
-However, do note that you can get priority for only up to 2 schemes</p>
+    <p>By applying through <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes">HDB Priority Schemes</a>, you could improve your chances of getting a balloted number to book an HDB flat.
+However, do note that you can get priority for only up to 2 schemes.</p>
   </div>
 </div>
   <div class="tab">